roolebo/tianocore.github.io/2018-EDK-II-Capsule-Hack-a-thon.md

 ## Participant Agreements

-Please review the participant agreement (below) that corresponds to the event you plan to attend.
+Please review the participant agreement (below) for the OSFC 2018 hack-a-thon.
 This document describes requirements for registration, disclosure guidelines, and process for submitting vulnerabilities.

 [TERMS AND CONDITIONS FOR THE INTEL CAPSULE UPDATE HACK-A-THON](https://github.com/tianocore/tianocore.github.io/blob/master/files/TianoCoreHackathonAgreementOSFC.pdf) (PDF)